The metric space of limit laws for $q$-hook formulas: Introduction

 The famed Frame--Robinson--Thrall \textit{hook length formula} is a rational product formula for counting the number of \textit{standard Young tableaux} of a given partition shape $\lambda$ \cite{Frame-Robinson-Thrall.1954}, denoted $\SYT(\lambda)$.
 Stanley's $q$-analogue of the hook length formula \cite[Cor.~7.21.5]{ec2} is a remarkably simple generalization for the polynomial generating function of the \textit{major index} statistic on $\SYT(\lambda)$.
 His $q$-\textit{hook length formula} replaces each integer $n$ with the corresponding $q$-integer $[n]_q \coloneqq 1+q+\cdots+q^{n-1}$, times an overall shift of $q^{r(\lambda)}$ where $r(\lambda) \coloneqq \sum_{i \geq 1} (i-1) \lambda_i$:

 Consequently, \eqref{eq:q_SYT} encodes probabilistic information concerning the distribution of the major index statistic when sampling from $\SYT(\lambda)$ uniformly at random.

-In \cite{BKS-asymptotics}, the present authors and Konvalinka considered the distribution of $\maj$ on $\SYT(\lambda)$.
-Given a sequence of partitions, we were able to completely determine when the corresponding sequence of standardized random variables converges in distribution.
-Equivalently, we determined the asymptotic distribution of the coefficients of Stanley's $q$-hook length formula.
+\cite{BKS-asymptotics} considered the distribution of $\maj$ on $\SYT(\lambda)$.
+Given a sequence of partitions, \cite{BKS-asymptotics} completely determined when the corresponding sequence of standardized random variables converges in distribution.
+Equivalently, this determines the asymptotic distribution of the coefficients of Stanley's $q$-hook length formula.
 For these random variables, countably many continuous limit laws are possible: one gets the normal distribution ``generically'' and, in certain degenerate regimes, the \textit{Irwin--Hall distributions}.
 A key technical tool in \cite{BKS-asymptotics} is an exact formula for the \textit{cumulants} of the underlying random variables, which follows easily from work of Chen--Wang--Wang \cite{Chen-Wang-Wang.2008} and Hwang--Zacharovas \cite{MR3346464} together with Stanley's $q$-hook length formula \eqref{eq:q_SYT}.

 The present work generalizes the explorations of \cite{BKS-asymptotics} to the next most famous $q$-analogues of the hook length formula: Stanley's $q$-hook-content formula for semistandard tableaux, and formulae of Bj\"orner--Wachs for linear extensions of labeled forests.
 See \Cref{tab:formulas} for a summary of the $q$-hook-type formulas we use.
-The limit laws in these cases turn out to be much more intricate, with uncountably many possible limits.
-Complicated limit laws such as these can be seen elsewhere in the literature in different contexts, see for example the work of Chatterjee and Diaconis \cite{Chatterjee.Diaconis.2014}.
+The limit laws in these cases turn out to be much more intricate than in \cite{BKS-asymptotics}, with uncountably many rather than countably many possible limits.

-An unexpected but key step in our characterization of all possible limit laws arising from hook length formulas is the introduction of certain compact ``moduli spaces'' of continuous distributions.
-Constructing moduli spaces with desirable properties is a classical and powerful operation in algebraic geometry and algebraic topology \cite{Ben-Zvi.2008}.
-Projective space itself is a fundamental example of this philosophy in action.
-We provide several new moduli spaces in this paper.
-The same broad idea has appeared in other probabilistic contexts, such as Prohkorov's Theorem \cite[\S1.5]{MR1700749}.
-It is also the starting point of the field of information geometry \cite{MR1800071}; see \Cref{rem:manifolds} for further discussion.
+Typical central limit theorems are based on an integer sequence so they ``let $n \to \infty$,'' even when the limit laws are complicated such as in the work of Chatterjee--Diaconis \cite{Chatterjee.Diaconis.2014}.
+By contrast, the combinatorial statistics considered here and in \cite{BKS-asymptotics} have much more complex indexing sets involving objects like integer partitions and forests.
+We address this complication by considering sets of standardized distributions as metric spaces under the L\'evy metric on all distributions, together with a corresponding space of parameters.
+Our overarching goal is to describe the closure of these metric spaces and to completely classify which sequences tend to which limit points in terms of the relevant parameter spaces.